 We recommend that horseback riders come outfitted with long pants, boots with a half inch heal or less, a hat that will not blow off (or better yet-a helmet), sunscreen and/or a long-sleeved shirt.

 We have a limited number of trails and lessons we permit a day, to keep our horse's healthy.
-If you need to cancel with less than 72 hours notice, we will reserve the right to charge in full.
+If you need to cancel with less than 1 week's notice, we will reserve the right to charge in full.
 As a courtesy, we offer riders the opportunity to reschedule for a 25% rebooking fee.